 How to Perform the Mood’s Median Test

-The Mood’s Median Test can be performed using Excel or Minitab.
+To perform Mood’s Median Test, you can use software like Excel or Minitab.
 For this example, we will use Minitab.

 First, you need to enter your data into Minitab.
 You can do this by either typing in your data or importing it from an Excel file.
 Once your data is entered, go to Stat > Nonparametrics > 2 Related Samples > Medians/Mann-Whitney…

 Next, you need to select your response variable and your grouping variable.
-The response variable is the variable that you are measuring.
-The grouping variable is the variable that determines which group the observation belongs to.
+The response variable is the variable you are measuring, and the grouping variable determines which group the observation belongs to.
 In this example, we will use height as our response variable and gender as our grouping variable.

-Please note that you need to have at least two observations per group in order to perform this test.
+Please note that you need at least two observations per group to perform Mood’s Median Test.

 Once you have selected your variables, click OK and Minitab will generate a report containing your results.

-Interpreting the Results of the Mood’s Median Test
+Interpreting the Results of the Mood’s Median Test: Null Hypothesis

 The Mood’s Median Test results are interpreted similarly to other hypothesis tests such as the t-test and ANOVA.
 The results will contain information about the p-value and significance level.
 The p-value helps you determine whether there is a significant difference between the two groups.
 A p-value of less than 0.05 indicates that there is a significant difference between the two groups at a 95% confidence level.
-This means that if you were to repeat this experiment 100 times, 95 times out of 100 you would get a result that was at least as extreme as what was observed in this experiment if there was no difference between groups..
+This means that if you were to repeat this experiment 100 times, 95 times out of 100 you would get a result that was at least as extreme as what was observed in this experiment if there was no difference between groups.
 In other words, if there was no difference between groups, you would only expect a result this extreme 5% of the time by chance alone.
+The Mood’s Median Test compares two distinct sets of sample data to assess differences, providing relevant test statistics based on the input data.

 Conclusion: